 - The transfer coursework compares in nature, content, and level to courses offered by the Morris curriculum.

 - The transfer coursework is appropriate and applicable to the degree at Morris.

 Regional accreditation usually serves as the primary criterion for determining the transferability of course work from another institution.
 Credits from Minnesota technical colleges may be considered for transfer when appropriate to a student’s degree program.
 Credit is not normally transferred from specialized or proprietary institutions, military schools, or industry-based education programs.

-It is the responsibility of the transfer evaluation coordinator at Morris to identify those institutions from which credit can be transferred and to determine whether coursework is college level.
-If questions arise with regard to transfer of specific courses, the transfer evaluation coordinator will confer with the appropriate discipline faculty.
+It is the responsibility of the transfer specialist at Morris to identify those institutions from which credit can be transferred and to determine whether coursework is college level.
+If questions arise with regard to transfer of specific courses, the transfer specialist will confer with the appropriate discipline faculty.

 Morris accepts the validity of an accredited transfer institution’s decisions regarding credit value, grades, content as described, and level of instruction (introductory or advanced) of its courses and transfers those courses accordingly.

 Morris accepts transfer coursework from foreign institutions of higher education that is applicable to the student’s degree program.
-The transfer evaluation coordinator has the responsibility of determining the level, credit value, and grading to be recorded on the Morris transcript from material provided by the foreign institution describing the coursework.
+The transfer specialist has the responsibility of determining the level, credit value, and grading to be recorded on the Morris transcript from material provided by the foreign institution describing the coursework.

-If there are questions about the transfer evaluation, students may contact the transfer evaluation coordinator.
+If there are questions about the transfer evaluation, students may contact the transfer specialist.
 If questions persist, the executive committee of the Scholastic Committee will review the transfer decisions.
 If necessary, a final appeal may be presented to the full Scholastic Committee.